Simple, 4-Ingredient Homemade Pizza Dough

 Why High-Hydration Pizza Dough is Best For a Home Oven

-The first step to making excellent pizza at home is to get comfortable working with high-hydration pizza doughs.
-High-hydration doughs, such as Jim Lahey’s popular no-knead dough, this simple sourdough pizza crust, or the one from my cookbook, Bread Toast Crumbs (which is the recipe below), are doughs made with a high proportion of water relative to the flour.
+High-hydration doughs, such as this overnight focaccia, are doughs made with a high proportion of water relative to the flour.
 The high proportion of water allows these types of doughs to be mixed together quickly and easily — no kneading or stand mixer required — and it also creates a pizza crust that stays crisp but moist during the cooking process with beautiful air pockets throughout.

 In your search for the perfect pizza dough recipe, you may have come across very promising-looking recipes for Neapolitan-style pizza with photos depicting crusts with beautifully ballooned outer edges.
-Contrary to what you might think, Neapolitan-style pizza dough is actually on the lower end of the hydration spectrum.
-If you compare those recipes to the one you find below, you’ll notice that those Neapolitan-style pizza crust recipes call for significantly less water relative to the amount of flour with hydration percentages ranging from 60 to 65 as opposed to the 88 percent hydration dough recipe below.
+Contrary to what you might think, Neapolitan-style pizza dough is on the lower end of the hydration spectrum.
+If you compare those recipes to the one you find below, you’ll notice that Neapolitan-style pizza crust recipes call for significantly less water with hydration percentages ranging from 60 to 65 as opposed to the 88 percent hydration dough recipe below.

 But didn’t you just say the secret to making excellent pizza at home is to use a lot of water?
 I did.